-The threat of a security breach during the Covid-19 crisis is a clear and present danger to companies not taking the right precautions.
+The threat of a data breach during the Covid-19 crisis is a clear and present danger to companies that are not taking the right precautions.

 But what happens if there is a data breach and the Data Protection Commission are called in – or you call them in yourself?